MarceloJSCesar/Devs-Circle/README.md

 ## App is in building yet
  There's a lots of things to be done , some bugs to be fixed , while i'm building ths app , i'm studying everyday !!
- I'm working right now in login page , chat and studying firebase, to understand how things really works
+ I'm working on right now in login page , chat and studying firebase, to understand how things really works